seabaylea/FoodTrackerBackend-Workshop/README.md

 ```
 When you get to the final `Enter the property name:`, just tap Enter and your new model will be generated.

+This has created a full Kitura Server project that provides CRUD operations for the `ServerMeal` object.
+Additionally an iOS SDK called `FoodTrackerServer_iOS_SDK.zip` has automatically been created in the root directly of the project in order to make it easy to connect to the server from your application.

 4. Open and run the server project in Xcode
     1. Open the project in Xcode:
 `open FoodTrackerServer.xcodeproj`
     2. Edit the scheme and select a Run Executable of “FoodTrackerServer”
+    3. Make sure you are running a Swift 3.1 Toolchain in `Xcode > Toolchains`
     3. Run the project, then "Allow incoming network connections" if you are prompted.

 5. Check the FoodTrackerServer URLs are running: